rachfop/takomo-docs/docs/organizations/deploying-organization.md

   - organization
 ---

-You use [deploy organization](/docs/command-line-usage/organization#deploy-organization) command to deploy the local configuration defined in `organization.yml` file.
-This includes policies, trusted aws services, organizational units hierarchy and member accounts’ placement in it.
+You use the [deploy organization](/docs/command-line-usage/organization#deploy-organization) command to deploy the local configuration defined in the **organization.yml** file, including policies, trusted AWS services, organizational units hierarchy, and member accounts’ placement in it.

 ## Command Line Usage